 They’re critical to helping maintain the body’s fluid balance, regulate muscle contractions, and transmit nerve impulses.

-Replacing electrolytes after you sweat helps you recover and maintain athletic performance.
+Electrolyte hydration after you sweat helps you recover and maintain athletic performance.
+In addition to an electrolyte drink, electrolyte tablets are also available.

-Before deciding on a Gatorade substitute, be sure to research its electrolyte content – sodium is the most important electrolyte to replace during (or after) extended intense exercise.
+Before deciding on substitutes, be sure to research their electrolyte content – sodium citrate is the most important electrolyte to replace during (or after) extended intense exercise.

-When picking a Gatorade alternative, you should consider whether or not you want something caffeinated.
+When picking a replacement, you should consider whether or not you want something caffeinated.
 As caffeine has been shown to improve exercise performance, a caffeinated sports drink can be an attractive option, but it is not suitable for every situation.

 While I occasionally give my nephews a sports drink to keep them hydrated during tournaments, I wouldn’t give them something caffeinated.

 However, if you’re an adult, and training/competing for an extended period (i.e. over an hour), caffeine can significantly improve your time to exhaustion.
-Choosing a Gatorade alternative with added caffeine in these situations can be a good choice.
+Choosing substitutes with added caffeine in these situations can be a good choice.

 There are many different sweeteners used in sports drinks, both natural and artificial.
 If you have a preference or allergy, it’s important to know what your drink of choice is sweetened with.